Signs and Symptoms of Cancer in Pets

 Since our pets cannot tell us when they’re in pain, it’s important to be aware of any behavioral changes that may signal us to a pet’s distress.
 While some cancers can be detected through blood work, changes in behavior and activity are important warning signs to pay attention to.
 If you notice your pet is acting different or abnormal in any way, it is time to seek veterinary attention.
 Not all abnormalities lead to a cancer diagnosis.
 But, as in humans, early detection of cancer in pets is critical to ensuring the best possible treatment outcomes.
 Successful treatment often hinges on our ability to "catch it early".

 Symptoms of cancer in animals are similar to those in humans.
-Some of the most common early warning signs of cancer ins pets are:
+Some of the most common early warning signs of cancer in pets are:

-An abnormal swelling that persists or continues to grow.
+Abnormal swelling that persists or continues to grow

 Sores that do not heal